If you want more support and inspiration, keep reading below because we have some fantastic options for you.

 Did you like the 2-week challenge and you want to keep on going, with friendly daily support via email?
 We’d like to invite you to a special, hands-on program led by our head of community, Kristie Sullivan.
 It’s called 5 Weeks of Keto with Kristie — and you’ll spend a focused five weeks thinking, learning, and eating keto together!Learn more and sign up

 Weight Loss for Good

 Or try our new, intensive 10-week Weight Loss for Good course.
 This course is ideal for those who want your info and support straight up and concise.
 The first three weeks features 21 Crash Courses on related topics of the keto lifestyle.
-You will get each day not only an email and a daily meal plan but the top three or four evidence-based tips on each of the topics.
+Everyday you’ll get an email, daily meal plan, and several evidence-based tips on each of the topics.
 Clear and straight.
 No beating around the bush.

-Then, in the remaining seven weeks, we will go even deeper so that you gain full understanding of the most uptodate science in a simple digestable form.
-You will also get daily emails and meal plans.
-By the end, you will be well on the road to full understanding of complex issues like insulin resistance, hunger signals and more — and ultimately weight loss for good.
+Then, in the remaining seven weeks, we’ll go even deeper so that you gain full understanding of the most up-to-date science in a simple digestible form.
+You’ll also get daily emails and meal plans.
+By the end, you’ll be well on the road to full understanding of complex issues like insulin resistance, hunger signals, and (ultimately) weight loss for good.